Ledderhose Frequently Asked Questions

 Plantar Fibromatosis, aka Ledderhose Disease

-Put together with the help of the British Orthopedic Foot and Ankle Society, Bofas
+This list of questions has been put together with the help of the British Orthopedic Foot and Ankle Society, Bofas

 - What is plantar fibromatosis?